Skip to main content

 Do & Don’t - What Makes a Bank Application Credible or Risky

-Banking recruiters don’t reject letters because they’re short.
-They reject them because they feel unsafe.
-Money, compliance and client trust are involved.
+Banking recruiters rarely reject letters for being brief.
+They reject them if they feel unsafe.
+Money, compliance, and client trust are at stake.
 If your letter feels careless, you’re out.

 Red Flags - What Makes Your Letter Look Risky